human-se/limeriq-f24/README.md

 - `bundle install` - Install all the necessary gems.
 - `rails db:migrate:reset` - Reset and initialize the database.
 - `rails db:seed` - Save seed data to the database (see `db/seeds.rb`).
-  - No seed data is included in the base app.

 ### Running the App